eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 >>•	The current State budget is the largest in history.

 >>•	Nick is from the state of California.

+**Subcommittee*

+>Lowercase when used with the name of a legislative body's full committee: _a Ways and Means subcommittee_

 **Through, Thru**